Home » Recipes » Biscuits and Cookies » Shortbread » Apricot and Rosemary Shortbread

 • Apricots – Use dehydrated apricots for this recipe, not freeze-dried, fresh, or frozen.

 • Rosemary – You’ll need two 6-inch sprigs—one for the shortbread dough, and another for the lemon-rosemary sugar.
 Fresh rosemary is a must.
 Do not substitute dried rosemary.
+And if you buy a big bunch, save the rest to make sugared rosemary, or these rosemary sea salt caramels.

 • Lemon – To make the lemon-rosemary sugar, you’ll need the zest of 1 fresh lemon.
 Use a Microplane for zesting, rather than a box grater.